HaloDot/Developer-Docs/readme/transaction-app2app-integration-guide.md

 Once the consumer transaction ID and the JWT are received by the Halo.Go/Halo.Link app, the following takes place:

 1. The app will validate the JWT and the consumer transaction ID. &#x20;
-2. The app will then request transaction details from the Halo Backend using the consumer transaction ID as a reference and the JWT as auth. &#x20;
+2. The app will then request transaction details from the Halo backend using the consumer transaction ID as a reference and the JWT as auth. &#x20;
 3. The Halo backend will return the transaction details if the transaction has not expired and if the JWT is valid. &#x20;
 4. The app will then begin processing the payment by fetching transaction configs and initiating a card read. &#x20;
-5. The app will then display the transaction result to the user and return control back to the customer app that initiated the intent transaction with a success or error code. &#x20;
+5. After the consumer has successfully tapped their card on the device, the app will then display the transaction result to the user and return control back to the customer app that initiated the intent transaction with a success or error code. &#x20;

 ### Approach 2: Constant Merchant Id Transaction
 > Note: This approach is useful for customers that have a single merchant account that can receive a transaction request.
-This only available for tap intent transaction, not TT3 and deeplinking.&#x20;
+This is only available for tap intent transactions, not TT3 and deeplinking as of yet.&#x20;

 1. Customer app makes a call to the customer backend to get an intent session token which will be used for all transactions. &#x20;
-2. Customer app checks if the session token has not expired and then creates an intent with the transaction details: &#x20;
+2. Customer app checks if the session token has not expired and then creates an intent to the Halo.Go/Halo.Link app with the transaction details: &#x20;

 * unique transaction reference &#x20;
 * currency code &#x20;